Double Indemnity (1944) Queer Film A+

 DIRECTOR: Billy Wilder

-BOTTOM LINE: One of the greatest film noirs produced by Hollywood from the mid-forties to the fifties, this 1944 crime thriller was directed by Billy Wilder, co-written by Wilder and Raymond Chandler, and produced by Buddy DeSylva.
-The screenplay was based on James M. Cain’s 1943 novel of the same title, which appeared as an eight-part serial for Liberty magazine in February 1936.
+One of the greatest film noirs produced during Hollywood’s mid‑forties–to‑fifties golden age, Double Indemnity (1944) is a crime thriller directed by Billy Wilder, co‑written by Wilder and Raymond Chandler, and produced by Buddy DeSylva.
+The screenplay adapts James M. Cain’s 1936 serial (later published as a 1943 novel), and the result is a model of hard‑boiled precision.

 The film is also redolent of Los Angeles, being the first Hollywood movie to go out and capture the sights and sounds of the city’s varied locales: